Allocate your Estate and choose what happens if someone can't take their share

-This step lets you divide your residuary Estate by percentage and set a fallback rule if a recipient
+This step lets you divide your residuary Estate by percentage and set an If unable to take option if a recipient

 can't receive their share (for example, if they die before you).
 Your percentages must total 100%.